-Journalists shoved by law enforcement officers while covering overlapping protests
+Independent journalist shoved by law enforcement officers while covering protests

-Two independent journalists said they were pushed by law enforcement officers in separate incidents while covering demonstrations in Portland, Oregon, on Nov.
+Garrison Davis, an independent journalist, said he was pushed by law enforcement officers in separate incidents while covering demonstrations in Portland, Oregon, on Nov.
 4, 2020.

-Garrison Davis and Bethany Kerley were documenting two protests.
-One group was calling for every vote cast in the U.S. presidential election to be counted, while another expressed a combination of dismay with the electoral system and support for the Black Lives Matter movement.
+Davis was documenting two protests in progress; one group was calling for every vote cast in the U.S. presidential election to be counted, while another expressed a combination of dismay with the electoral system and support for the Black Lives Matter movement.
 Protests had been held in Portland on almost a nightly basis since the death of George Floyd in Minneapolis on May 25.
 The U.S. Press Freedom Tracker is documenting assaults, arrests and other incidents involving journalists covering BLM protests across the country.

 While the protests were organized separately, the two groups converged briefly at one point in the night.
 After some of the protesters in the election-focused group smashed windows of downtown businesses, law enforcement officers declared the protests a “riot” around 6:45 p.m.